Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/CFD Analysis.md

 * A validation and backup of numerical heat loss results to surroundings, for a tank held at 24C with outside surroundings at 29C.
 * Simulations of convection flow for a variety of peltier or traditional coolant pipe methods

+## Static Analysis
-## Static Mesh Dependancy Study
+### Static Mesh Dependancy Study
-A mesh dependancy / convergence study was conducted on the model to determine the optimal mesh size to use in modelling, as a compromise between accuracy and time spent on each mesh.
+The first deliverable for this analysis method was a mesh dependancy  study, to determine the optimum mesh size to use as a compromise between accuracy and time spent on each mesh.

-Static Solidworks 2024 Analysis
+### Static Solidworks 2024 Analysis

 The static heat flow simulation was able ot output heat power values for the tank when held at a temperature of 24C.